 Over 12 month period ended 31 December 2011, the Group recognised LTL 1,502 thousand income tax credit, as deferred tax asset regarding the accumulated tax losses was created in the subsidiaries which have their Restructuring plans approved, or are not under restructuring at all.
-In the same period of 2010, a LTL 6,385 thousand similar gain was recognised, as deferred tax liability balance was decreased.
+In 2012 the Group wrote off part of deferred tax asset amounting to LTL 1,693 thousand.